rfshelley/Documentation/smartapp-developers-guide/state.rst

 .. important::

-    The most important thing to note is to **never use both Atomic State and State in the same SmartApp.
+    **Never use both Atomic State and State in the same SmartApp.
 This can't be emphasized enough - doing so may result in data inconsistency, data corruption, or even data loss.**

 ----